ForestAdmin/documentation-user-guide/collections/manage-your-collection-settings.md

 If no _reference field_ is given, `id` is used to display the reference link.
 {% endhint %}

 Finally, the **Sorting field** and **Order** fields allow you to manage how you want your collection's data to display at page load.
-In the image above, we've set them to `updated at` and `descending` respectively, so that going to the Addresses table view will show your data ordered from most recently _updated_ backward.&#x20;
+In the image above, we've set them to `updated at` and `descending` respectively, so that going to the Addresses Table View will show your data ordered from most recently _updated_ backward.&#x20;

 {% hint style="success" %}
 As you can see, the column header shows a **down arrow** which notifies you it is sorted.